wazuh/wazuh-documentation/source/proof-of-concept-guide/monitoring-docker.rst

 Visualize the alerts
 --------------------

 You can visualize the alert data in the Wazuh dashboard.
-To do this, navigate through **Docker** module.
+To do this, go to **Docker**.

    .. thumbnail:: /images/poc/docker-alerts.png
       :title: Visualize Docker alerts